European flying squid: Habitat and biology

 The European flying squid is an oceanic, neritic species of squid that can be found from the surface to depths in excess of 1000 metres and it has been taken in United Kingdom territorial waters at 4,595 m.
-It is occasionally recorded among the fauna of the seabed on the continental shelf or the upper continental slope, for example off northwest Africa where it is commonly found between 350–700 metres.
+It is occasionally recorded among the fauna of the seabed on the continental shelf or the upper continental slope, for example off northwest Africa where it is commonly found between 350 and 700 metres.

 This species undertakes migrations for feeding and as it matures in the North Atlantic.
 Large schools appear offshore near southern Iceland, the Faroe Islands, Norway and sometimes Scotland in the early summer, and they stay in these areas until the onset of winter.
 The stranding of large numbers of European flying squid along nearby coastlines is relatively frequent in the summer months in these areas.
 With the arrival of winter, the squid move to deeper water further offshore where they spend the winter.
 The populations of the warmer seas off the northwestern African coast and in the western Mediterranean are more sedentary by comparison.

 The European flying squid is recorded in large numbers from March to May on the fishing grounds around Madeira, as well as in other areas of the eastern central Atlantic Ocean.
 Here the squid make ontogenetic movements as well, from the continental shelf to the continental slope and deep waters.
 This species is also known to undertake daily vertical migrations being found near the sea bed or at depths during the day and moving up to the surface and near-surface waters at night, however they are caught at night in deeper waters indicating that a proportion of the population do not always undertake vertical migrations.
 Squids of this species may be found solitarily or in small groups but as their trophic migration progresses they form large schools on the continental shelves in the waters of the northern Atlantic and off northwest Africa.

 The sex ratio of the European flying squid almost always shows a preponderance of females and there are very few males captured.
 This appears to be mainly a result of ecological factors as the feeding grounds are sexually segregated and they only meet during spawning.
 The males may be sedentary, living most of their lives in the breeding areas where they may not participate in the daily vertical feeding movements and remain at depth.
 The males attain sexual maturity at a smaller size and younger age than the females.
 In general, the larger animals are found in the cooler areas of its distribution.